ebzzry/ebzzry.github.io/src/emacs-hacks-2.md

  ("C-j" . delete-indentation))
 ```

-## Newline Sans Indent
+## Newline sans indent

 This command creates a newline, then moves the cursor.
 It
-simulates a behavior wherein the new line doesn't indent.
+simulates a behavior wherein the new line doesn’t indent.

 ```lisp
 (defun newline-and-no-indent (&optional arg)